• Skip to main content

 1. Unfavorable Balance of Trade

-Import exceeding Exports- huge development and investment programs in the developing economies are the root causes of the disequilibrium in the BOP of these countries.
+Import exceeding exports- huge development and investment programs in the developing economies are the root causes of the disequilibrium in the BOP of these countries.

-Their propensity to import goes on increasing for want of capital for Rapid industrialization, while exports may not be boosted up to that extent as these are the primary producing countries.
+Their propensity to import goes on increasing for want of capital for rapid industrialization, while exports may not be boosted up to that extent as these are the primary producing countries.

 Moreover, their export quantum of primary commodities may decline as newly created domestic Industries may require them.

-Thus, there will be structural changes in the Balance of payments and structural disequilibrium will result.
+Thus, there will be structural changes in the balance of payments and structural disequilibrium will result.

 2. Cyclical Fluctuations, their Phases, and Amplitudes